2nil-web/li/README.md

 # An interpreter example based on the options class

-*Compiles in C++ under Linux and Windows with gcc everywhere and msvc under Windows only.*
+*Compiles in C++ under Linux and Windows with gcc and with msvc under Windows only.*